Zennoon/alx-low_level_programming/0x0C-more_malloc_free/README.md

 address one byte next to arr.
 Finally, after initializing the memory to 0, I have returned the pointer cast to void, so that it can be promoted to other types by the function caller.

+3-array_range.c: The function accepts two numbers as arguments, the first one less than or equal to the second, and generates an array in heap memory containing all the numbers between those 2 numbers (inclusive).
+It uses calloc, but it could have been implemented by malloc just as easily.